 E-commerce, as the term suggests, is a type of business that involves transfer of information across the internet.
 It allows customers to electronically exchange goods and services with almost no barriers.

-E-commerce has expanded many folds in the last few years and with the pace it is accelerating it is expected to expand even more as it is more convenient and easily accessible.
-However, there are various legal issues relating to formation and validity of electronic transactions such as online contracts and enforcement issues which are dealt hereinafter.
+E-commerce has expanded manifolds in the last few years and with the pace it is accelerating at, it is expected to expand even more as it is convenient and easily accessible.
+However, there are various legal issues relating to formation and validity of electronic transactions, such as online contracts and enforcement issues, which are dealt hereinafter.

 The most common forms of e-contracts are click wrap, browse wrap and shrink- wrap contracts.
 The terms and conditions in such contracts are made available to the contracting party in a form that is considerably different from the standard paper contracts.
 In click wrap contract, the party's affirmative acceptance is taken by means of checking on an 'I accept' tab with the scroll box that allows accepting party to view the terms and conditions.

-In case of Shink wrap agreement the contracting party can read the terms and conditions only after opening the box within which the product (commonly a license) is packed.
-Such agreements are relevant in the context of e-commerce mostly because of the kind of goods associate with shrink-wrap agreements.
+In case of shrink wrap agreement, the contracting party can read the terms and conditions only after opening the box within which the product (commonly a license) is packed.
+Such agreements are relevant in the context of e-commerce mostly because of the kind of goods associated with shrink-wrap agreements.

-The Indian Contract Act, 1872 governs all the e-contracts in India which inter alia mandate certain pre-requisites for a valid contract such as free consent and a lawful consideration.
-The question which needs to be examined is how the requirements of Indian Contract Act would be fulfilled in relation to e-contracts.
+The Indian Contract Act, 1872 governs all the e-contracts in India, which inter alia mandate certain pre-requisites for a valid contract such as free consent and a lawful consideration.
+The question examined is how the requirements of the Indian Contract Act would be fulfilled in relation to e-contracts.
 Further, the Information Technology Act, 2000 ('IT Act') provides fortification of the validity of e-contracts.